annwarken/calendar-group-final-CSC470/README.md

 Log out

 ### Technology
-For the client side of our web application, we will be using HTML, JavaScript, and CSS.
-For the server side we will incorporate Node.js with Express.js and Passport.js for creating the API and user authentication respectively.
-We plan on using a library to help with creating the calendar aspect of our program, but we have not decided which one.
-We will also need to choose a database.
-Our web application will run on a linux server.
-To help manage our project, we will be using GitHub for version control and risk management.
+For the client side of our web application, we used HTML, JavaScript, and CSS.
+For the server side we incorporated Node.js with Express.js and Passport.js for creating the API and user authentication respectively.
+We used the FullCalendar library to help implement the calendar interface and some of its functionality.
+MongoDB was used to store user data.